 Provisional Admission is a temporary admission status granted on a case-by-case basis that allows students to demonstrate readiness for graduate education.
 A graduate student that has been granted provisional admission will be granted full admission after the completion of their first two courses with a GPA of 3.0 or better.
 Failure to complete the first two core courses with a grade of 3.0 or better may result in dismissal from the program.

-The criteria for provisional admission are uniquely determined by the departmental admissions committees, and in some cases collateral work may be required from the applicant to confirm their readiness for a specific program.
+The criteria for provisional admission are uniquely determined by the KUO Admission's Committee, and in some cases collateral work may be required from the applicant to confirm their readiness for a specific program.

 A graduate student whose cumulative grade point average falls below a 3.0 is automatically placed on academic probation.
 Probationary status is removed only when a graduate student’s cumulative GPA equals or exceeds the minimum of 3.0 required to earn a Master’s degree.

 A graduate student who remains on probation after completing 12 credit hours since being placed on probation may be dismissed from the program.
-A probationary student whose cumulative GPA falls below 2.5 will automatically be dismissed from the graduate program.
+A student on probation whose cumulative GPA falls below 2.5 will automatically be dismissed from the graduate program.
 Such dismissals may be appealed to the Graduate Academic Review Committee.
-Advisement regarding the appeal process to return after academic dismissal is provided through the Graduate Office.
+Advising regarding the appeal process to return after academic dismissal is provided through the Graduate Office.

 A student may be separated from the University if they fail to demonstrate progress toward the degree by successfully completing a class within any consecutive two year period.